Rey (Star Wars): Parentage

+J.J.
+Abrams stated that he intentionally withheld Rey's last name and background in The Force Awakens.
 The question of Rey's parentage was a significant point of discussion before The Rise of Skywalker was released.
 Many fan theories arose, such as Rey being the daughter of Luke or Han, or being Obi-Wan Kenobi's granddaughter.
-The view that she is Luke's daughter was especially prominent, with fans and critics highlighting their story arc similarities, Star Wars being a Skywalker saga, Rey having a strong attachment to Luke's lightsaber, and being exceptionally strong with the Force without any training.
-Some fan theories about Rey's parentage pointed to "Rey's Theme" featured in John Williams' score of The Force Awakens, as the theme shared similarities with the themes for Darth Vader and Luke.
+(Note: Attributed to multiple references:) The theory that she is Luke's daughter was especially prominent, with fans and critics highlighting the similarities between the story arcs of the two characters, Star Wars being a Skywalker saga, Rey having a strong attachment to Luke's lightsaber, and her being exceptionally strong with the Force without any training.
+(Note: Attributed to multiple references:)

-Abrams stated that he intentionally withheld Rey's last name and background in The Force Awakens.
-He said that he felt that the origin of Kylo Ren was the only thing that could be revealed in his film and that he knew "quite a bit" about Rey's origin but would give courtesy to The Last Jedi director Rian Johnson by not saying any more.

 In The Last Jedi, Rey is coaxed by Ren into admitting that her parents were "nobodies".
 Emily VanDerWerff of Vox equated this scene with Luke finding out that Darth Vader is his father, which was his greatest nightmare.
 To VanDerWerff, "Rey's greatest nightmare is being no one."
 She added that while Ren "has every reason to be lying" about this, to her mind it is a good thing that "Rey is the child of nobody of particular importance to the story so far."
 Josh Spiegel of The Hollywood Reporter stated that although some fans might be disappointed by Ren's revelation, it "fits in perfectly" with the film's through line that one can be "both exceptionally gifted in the Force and also not a Skywalker" because "the spirit of the Jedi extends ... to anyone with a gift and the power to believe."